getnikola/nikola/docs/manual.rst

     # list of galleries for each gallery
     GALLERIES_USE_THUMBNAIL = False

-    # Image to use as thumbnail for those galleries that don't have one
+    # Image to use as thumbnail for those galleries that don’t have one
     # None: show a grey square
     # '/url/to/file': show the image in that url
     GALLERIES_DEFAULT_THUMBNAIL = None